-If your teen is struggling with addiction, a female-only residential treatment program can set them on the path to recovery.
+If your teen is struggling with addiction, a residential treatment program can set them on the path to recovery.
 As parents, we want to support and protect our children through any problem.
 However, professional help like our adolescent treatment program at Fort Behavioral Health might be what your child needs most.
-The consequences of addiction are serious, especially young women.
+The consequences of addiction are serious, especially for adolescents.
 These can range from damage to relationships or mental health problems to physical harm and the potential to overdose.
 Teens are especially vulnerable to lasting harm from addiction.
 A residential program provides both group and individual therapy, helps prevent relapse, and can also help your teen recover in both body and mind.

 The Benefits of an Adolescent Treatment Program

 So why should you choose a residential treatment program for your teen?
-Young women who struggle with substance abuse might face challenges with their mental health as well.
-Also, because their logical reasoning centers don’t fully develop until their mid-20s, adolescent females face unique difficulties in overcoming addiction.
+Teens who struggle with substance abuse might face challenges with their mental health as well.
+Also, because their logical reasoning centers don’t fully develop until their mid-20s, adolescents face unique difficulties in overcoming addiction.
 In fact, the National Institute on Drug Abuse says children and adolescents are more likely than adults to become addicted after exposure to drugs.
 Addiction changes brain chemistry, and those changes make it hard to recover from addiction without relapsing.
 Therefore, a program that provides both mental health care alongside addiction treatment programs can help your teen find meaningful recovery.

-To achieve this, young women participate in weekly individualized therapy, weekly family therapy, daily therapy groups, daily recreational therapy, and more.
+To achieve this, teens participate in weekly individualized therapy, weekly family therapy, daily therapy groups, daily recreational therapy, and more.
 Therapy groups are designed to address both the emotional and cognitive behaviors surrounding substance use and mental health disorders.
 Utilizing both DBT and CBT approaches, each group addresses a specific theme.
 Adolescents in these programs get to participate in special topic groups that are designed around active engagement activities and unique challenges that adolescents face.
 Each week, we explore the themes in a new way and build on skills as each individual grows and as they advance in the program in the following areas:

 - Emotion regulation